Updates (October 2025 to December 2025)

 The pre-hooks that you create need to be configured in Traceable CLI.
 Make sure that Traceable CLI is installed before proceeding.
 The important files and directories in Traceable CLI that are used for pre-hooks are:

-• hooks directory – Your pre-hooks and posthooks are stored in this directory.
+hooks directory – Your pre-hooks and post-hooks are stored in this directory.

 The default.yaml file is provided by Traceable.
 Whatever is added to default.yaml is overwritten by config.yaml.
 It is a practical approach to have your working pre-hooks configured in config.yaml.
 The config.yaml file is given preference at run time.
-Refer to the config.yaml listed at the starting of the topic.
+Refer to the config.yaml listed at the start of the topic.